Updated April 30, 2020:

 County Guidance for Healthcare Professionals

-The Department of Health Services (DHS) is working closely with our public health partners and healthcare providers to take action to isolate and test any high-risk individuals for Novel Coronavirus (COVID-19) in consultation with the Centers for Disease Control and Prevention (CDC) to prevent the spread of disease and protect the public’s health.
+The Department of Health Services (DHS) is working closely with our public health partners and healthcare providers to take action to prevent the spread of COVID-19 in Sonoma County, employing guidance from the CDC and the California Department of Public Health.

 CDC Guidance for Healthcare Professionals